vorce/rabaq/README.md

 - Logging
 - Prefetch
 - Option to compress files after the max number of messages has been written to them.
+(Using snappy would be cool)
-- Write unit tests and refactor for testability if needed (yes as a big proponent of TDD i'm sorry to say this was all mostly hacked up in a friday evening without any TDD at all.. gg)
+- Write some integration tests (requiring a rabbitmq broker)
 - Test for robustness: Quit rabbitmqserver, simulate disk error etc